jembi/openhim-webui/README.md

 The Visualizer requires [Redis](http://redis.io/) to be installed:

 1. Install Redis
+  * See the following guide as an example: http://grainier.net/how-to-install-redis-in-ubuntu/
 2. Install the redis.py module: ```$pip install redis```
 3. (Optionally) Install the hiredis module, which will offer a huge speed improvement: ```$pip install hiredis```

 The Visualizer configuration is setup in ```resources/visualizer.json```:

 * `registries` contains a list of the registries in the HIE.
 The `comp` field contains the event keyword for that registry, while the description will be displayed on the HIE diagram.
-* `endpoints` like registries contains the possible endpoints for the HIM.
+* `endpoints`, like registries, contains the possible endpoints for the HIM.

-Events can be sent as POST requests to the path */visualizer/events* with the following JSON:
+Events can be sent as POST requests to the path **/visualizer/events** with the following JSON:
 ```
 {
 	events: [